 Because of time differences in each market, a combination of both Australian based call centres and offshore teams allow us to offer extended call centre hours locally, which we know our customers want.
 We invest in education and training of all our staff to help ensure customers receive high quality and tailored service with every conversation, every time.
 Phone based interactions remain an important part of our business, but many customers are seeing the benefits of our investments in digital channels to manage their accounts simply and easily.

-We employee around 650 contact centre agents across Melbourne and our primary service site in Geelong, to support our customers with sales and service enquiries.
-In addition, we have contact centre operations in India and the Philippines.
-These arrangements provide flexibility to scale our operations – up or down – to match customer demand.
-And they give us options to enable our customers to better engage with us, how and when it suits them.
-Depending on the specific enquiry, customers will be directed to the relevant team for support; though as a general guide, more complex enquiries are assisted by our agents in Geelong, while quick transactions are usually managed by our colleagues in Manila.
-Complaints, sales enquiries and customers in our EnergyAssist (hardship) program are supported by teams in Melbourne.
+We have over 1,000 employees working in customer care, across Australia, India, and the Philippines.
+These arrangements provide flexibility to scale our operations – up or down – to match volume of customer enquiries.
+Depending on the specific enquiry, customers will be directed to the relevant team for support, though more complex and sensitive enquiries are typically assisted by our agents in Australia.
+Complaints and customers in our EnergyAssist (hardship) program are supported by teams in Melbourne’s CBD.”

 Red Energy is 100% Australian owned and operated with a contact centre based in Richmond, Melbourne.
 From humble beginnings Red is now one of the largest employers in Richmond with over 1,000 staff.
 Red Energy is well known for its commitment to excellence in customer service, having won multiple customer service awards over the last 14 years.
 You’ll always be answered by a friendly Australian-based staff member and importantly, have that same person help you from the beginning to the end of your call.